Explore Opportunities in the Maternal and Child Market

 According to survey statistics, Asian consumers consider quality and safety more important than price when choosing products for their babies.
 This has led to the growth of high-priced products.
 Consumer groups have gradually become polarized, forming an M-shaped consumer market.
 The main reason is that many families now only have one.
 Or two children, parents are more willing to spend money to buy products that emphasize safety and high quality for their children.

-The public’s uncertainty about public gatherings and the epidemic will also have a huge impact on the maternal and child product market.
+The public’s uncertainty about public gatherings and the epidemic will also have a huge impact on the maternity products and child product market.
 Consumers have been affected by the epidemic in the past year.
 Accelerate the shift from offline to online consumption.
-The number of purchases of maternal and infant online shopping channels has increased, and 84% of baby families have purchased maternal and infant products online in 2020.
+The number of purchases of maternity products and infant online shopping channels has increased, and 84% of baby families have purchased maternity products and infant products online in 2020.

 Although online shopping channels are approaching the city, physical channels such as traditional pharmacies/baby rooms are still the first choice for many mothers seeking product assistance, and many chain stores continue to expand their market share.
 Although the overall number of births in Taiwan may reach a new low, brands can still focus on emerging urban areas with high birth rates, actively participate in the demographic dividend of the expansion of chain channels, and establish a solid relationship with consumers through local channels; in addition, baby bathing Related products are also a popular gift-giving category, and one of the ways to strengthen consumer stickiness.